-Analysis | Republicans try to ‘both sides’ Trump’s peaceful-transfer-of-power comments
+Analysis | Republicans try to ‘both sides’ Trump’s comments on peaceful transfer of power

 But even the portrayal of Clinton’s comments oversimplifies what she said.
 In her interview with Showtime, she didn’t say the results shouldn’t be accepted at all; she was asked about a close race and said Biden shouldn’t concede “under any circumstances” initially because it will take a long time to count the votes — thanks to an increase in mail voting — and there could be litigation.

 The well-trafficked clip of her comments on Showtime last month initially omitted the question she was asked by Democratic strategist Jennifer Palmieri, but it was about a close race.
-“If it’s a close election — like say Biden wins — what do you think Trump will do?”
+“If it’s a close election — like, say, Biden wins — what do you think Trump will do?”
 Palmieri asked.

 Over the course of a long answer, Clinton referenced litigation and the fact that votes will take a long time to count, and added: “Joe Biden should not concede under any circumstances, because I believe this is going to drag out, and eventually I do believe he will win if we don’t give an inch, and if we are as focused and relentless as the other side is.”